TopperDEL/Quickshare/README.md

 Then setup quickshare like this:
 ``
-quickshare -g ACCESS_GRANT -b BUCKET_NAME
+quickshare config -g ACCESS_GRANT -b BUCKET_NAME
 ``

 Replace ACCESS_GRANT and BUCKET_NAME with your values.